30 Highest-Paying Criminal Justice Jobs and Salaries

 U.S. Postal Inspector

-U.S. Postal Inspectors evaluates and investigates incidents that involve the U.S. postal service.
+U.S. Postal Inspectors evaluate and investigate incidents that involve the U.S. postal service.
 They check people who send illegal substances through the mail.
 If the letter looks suspicious, U.S. postal inspectors are not allowed to open it without a search warrant.

 U.S. postal inspectors must possess excellent analytical thinking skills and a sincere interest in protecting the common good.